thowell332/carpss-rl/README.md

 ## 3. Replication Instructions

-This section describes the full set of instructions required to replicate all of the results presented in our paper/
+This section describes the full set of instructions required to replicate all of the results presented in our paper.

 ### 3.1.
 Training Models